nuxeo-sandbox/nuxeo-tools-cloudformation/README.md

-# Nuxeo templates for Amazon CloudFormation
+# Nuxeo Templates for Amazon CloudFormation

 These templates will deploy a single Nuxeo instance with CloudFormation.